-Some years ago, Beijing made a big bet on electric vehicles (EVs) with the goal of achieving global dominance.
+Some years ago, Beijing made a big bet on electric vehicles (EV) with the goal of achieving global dominance.
 However, like so many other efforts in China’s centrally planned economy, things have not gone well.

-Faced with intense price competition among China’s many EV producers, as well as waning demand, both in China and abroad, many EV manufacturers have run into financial trouble, with some reporting losses despite still considerable state support.
-Where Beijing has stepped away from the effort, local governments have stepped into the breach with subsidies to protect regional employment and the interests they established when Beijing was still pouring money into EVs.
+Faced with intense price competition among China’s many EV producers, as well as waning demand, both in China and abroad, many EV manufacturers have run into financial trouble, with some reporting losses despite still-considerable state support.
+Where Beijing has stepped away from the effort, local governments have stepped into the breach with subsidies to protect regional employment and the interests that they established when Beijing was still pouring money into EVs.
 It is not a sustainable situation.

 Beijing began this now untenable situation more than five years ago.
-According to the MIT Technology Review, Chinese authorities, to become globally dominant in EVs, offered Chinese buyers and producers a raft of subsidies, tax breaks, procurement contracts, and other more oblique incentives to ramp up production.
+According to the MIT Technology Review, Chinese authorities, to become globally dominant in EVs, offered Chinese buyers and producers a raft of subsidies, tax breaks, procurement contracts, and other, more oblique incentives to ramp up production.

 The push eventually created a market for 13.1 million vehicles that accounted for 60 percent of EV ownership globally.
 Beijing also pushed for global sales of Chinese-made EVs.
 That effort made little headway in the United States even before Washington began showing increased hostility toward China and Chinese products.
 The effort was successful in Europe.